midhunkalarikkal/FullDomain/Notes/DSA1.md

 `Dense array`
 ----------------
-A dense array is an array where most or all of the indices are occupied with valid elements (i.e., there are very few or no gaps or undefined values between elements).
+A dense array is an array where most or all of the indices are occupied with valid elements.

 `Homogeneous Array`
 --------------------